WHAT TEENS REALLY WANT TO SAY ... CAN YOU AT LEAST LISTEN?

 Our job as parents is to keep our teenagers safe and out of trouble while giving them enough slack on their leashes so they can learn to make good choices.
 It's a difficult balance.
 We need to give them the information that they need to assess situations without giving the solutions; we need to teach them to function within rules without creating constricting ones.

-We need to communicate insteading of dictating; support instead of controlling.
+We need to communicate instead of dictating; support instead of controlling.

 OK.
 So how?

 Well, not to state the obvious, but...
 DO state the obvious.
 Don't assume that they have thought of everything.
-After all, they're rife with hormones and the impulsivity of youth.
 Ask specific questions.
 Don't think they'll tell you things just because you're standing there.
 Teens hate being asked questions, but just posing the query gets them thinking.Trust me.
 It's true.It's better to be embarrassed now than sorry later.
-There is nothing at all wrong with a little frank pre-work in the form of questions and reminders.
+There is nothing at all wrong with a little pre-work in the form of questions and reminders.

 These are some that I have used.
 I'm serious.
 All of them.
 I don't beat around the bush.